NCERT Solutions for Class 10 Science Chapter 11 – CBSE Term I Free PDF Download

 - The smallest distance, at which the eye can see objects clearly without strain, is called the near point of the eye or the least distance of distinct vision.
 For a young adult with normal vision, it is about 25 cm.

 - The common refractive defects of vision include myopia, hypermetropia and presbyopia.
-Myopia (short-sightedness – the image of distant objects is focussed before the retina) is corrected by using a concave lens of suitable power.
+Myopia (short-sightedness – the image of distant objects is focused before the retina) is corrected by using a concave lens of suitable power.

-- Hypermetropia (far-sightedness – the image of nearby objects is focussed beyond the retina) is corrected by using a convex lens of suitable power.
+- Hypermetropia (far-sightedness – the image of nearby objects is focused beyond the retina) is corrected by using a convex lens of suitable power.
 The eye loses its power of accommodation at old age.

 - The splitting of white light into its component colours is called dispersion.

 - Scattering of light causes the blue colour of sky and the reddening of the Sun at sunrise and sunset.

 Access Answers to NCERT Class 10 Science Chapter 11: The Human Eye and Colourful World

 1. What is meant by power of accommodation of the eye?

 The ability of the lens of the eye to adjust its focal length to clearly focus rays coming from distant as well from a near objects on the retina, is known as the power of accommodation of the eye.

 2. A person with a myopic eye cannot see objects beyond 1.2 m distinctly.
 What should be the type of corrective lens used to restore proper vision?

 An individual with a myopic eye should use a concave lens of focal length 1.2 m so that he or she can restore proper vision.